The Sorceress' Revolt

 “The pewter staff protected me, even from lightning,” Tanshi said in awe.
 “It really is a miracle.”

 Everybody was aware that the world was around them, but they didn’t tend to think of themselves as being a part of the world.
 It was human nature to think about things in selfish ways.
-People made decisions and acted from a self-centered perspective… but what they thought of as free will might actually be an expression of divine will.
+People made selfish decisions and acted in their own self-interest… but what they thought of as free will might actually be an expression of divine will.

 Tanshi was an ordinary person who believed in the power of his own will.
 He wasn’t aware of any divine will.
 The idea that he’d been blessed or influenced by any gods never crossed his mind.